-As such, I wanted to share one of my favorite toasty bites: this crave-worthy Burrata and Agrodolce Fig Crostini.
+As such, I wanted to share one of my favorite toasty bites: this crave-worthy Burrata and Agrodolce Fig Crostini recipe.

 - 1 loaf country bread cut into 1/2-inch slices

 - 1 tablespoon extra-virgin olive oil plus more for crostini